boxyhq/website/docs/jackson/env-variables.md

 ### **JACKSON_API_KEYS**

 API keys are used to authenticate requests to the config APIs `/api/v1/saml/config/`.

-The format of the value is key1,key2,key3.
+Keys are comma-separated values.
+For example `JACKSON_API_KEYS=key1,key2,key3`